jfcloutier/karma_system/design_notes/policies.md

 * down
   * to disrupt it, increase or stabilize the values of the observed, trending belief
   * to further it, decrease the values of the observed, trending belief

-#### Impacting a started belief

-A `started` belief captures the fact that an observation not made in a previous timeframe has now been made.

-A started belief can be intentionally initiated by causing pre-conditions for it (as stated by a causal theory).

-A started belief, by definition, can not be persisted or terminated: it happened at a point in time and that can't be changed.

-#### Impacting an ended belief

-An `ended` belief captures the fact that an observation from a previous timeframe has disappeared in the current timeframe.

-To initiate an ended belief is simply to terminate the belief.

-An ended belief, by definition, can not be persisted or terminated: it happened at a point in time and that can't be changed.

 ### Indirectly impacting a belief given a causal theory